The Perfect 3 or 4 Days in the Lake District Itinerary

 Avatar photo

-Sarah is a writer for The World Was Here First who has spent over a decade traveling the world and writing stories inspired by the people and places she encounters along the way.
-She is an avid adventurer who is always seeking new opportunities to expand her worldview and, thus, her writing.
+Sarah is a writer for The World Was Here First.
+A California native, she loves travelling around her home state as well as visiting places further afield.
+She has spent over a decade travelling the world and writing stories inspired by the people and places she encounters along the way.

 Comments